 Step 6: Keep Records, Query

-Once you’ve sent off your manuscript, make a note of where you sent it, when you sent it, and when you expect to hear a reply.
+Once you’ve sent your work, make a note of where you sent it, when you sent it, and when you expect to hear a reply.
 Keeping records is essential if you plan on sending out a lot of work.
 It means that you won’t end up sending duplicate submissions, and will be able to follow up when necessary.

 One good way of keeping track is to use an Excel spreadsheet.
 It might take a few minutes to learn how to filter or sort your entries, but once you’ve gotten used to the software you’ll be amazed at how efficient it is.